Li Jiaqi (beauty influencer): Career

 By March 2021, he had over 35 million followers on TikTok and seven million on Sina Weibo, earning an estimated $10–20 million per month.
 By June 2022, he had 170 million followers.

 He was listed on the 2021 Time 100 Next list by American magazine Time.

 During a livestream on 3 June 2022, Li presented an ice cream cake that resembled a tank on air, and the show abruptly went offline, prompting speculation from viewers and fans.
 The prevailing explanation on Chinese social media, echoed in The Wall Street Journal, was that the tank-like cake was considered reminiscent of Tank Man, a figure from the Tiananmen Square protests and massacre of 4 June 1989 subject to censorship in China.
 Li stated on Weibo that the stream had ended due to a technical glitch.
 His next scheduled livestream was not aired.
 Bloomberg News noted that Li had refrained from livestream on 4 June in previous years, seemingly to avoid offending censors.
 Following the incident, queries for Li's name on e-commerce sites and search engines return blank results.

 The BBC reported on the incident that many of Li Jiaqi's fans did not understand why his stream cut off when the tank ice cream appeared as they lacked awareness of the Tiananmen Square events and were subsequently making queries on social media to try to understand.
 Sina Tech quoted some relevant persons that products on Taobao associated with Li Jiaqi had been adjusted by the host and sellers without input from Taobao.

-On September 20, Li resumed his livestreaming on Taobao.
+On 20 September, Li resumed his livestreaming on Taobao.

 Personal life

 Li is known to keep details of his personal life to himself.
 Li has not expressed any political views.
-Li has five Bichons Frises, who are also managed under the pet lifestyle brand Never's Family.
+Li has five Bichons Frisés, who are also managed under the pet lifestyle brand Never's Family.

 Li lives in Shanghai.
 In 2020, he obtained a Shanghai hukou under a city government program designed to attract skilled residents.